SamanthaMcElhinney/m0_fe_objects/selfEval.md

 # Self Evaluation

 - What did you struggle with in this section?
+I struggled with the final problem, printing the array with three elements.
+I reached out for assistance on the main channel though after multiple failed attempts researching online.
+I'm not confident my answer was what you were looking for.
+It lists all of the emails, but the formatting seems wrong.
 - How is note-taking going?
 What are you finding helpful?
 When do you find yourself taking the most helpful notes?
+I have been using notion for the first time for notetaking.
+It's helpful for me to have problems under each topic and be able to save my notes online to quickly reference.
+I do feel my notes are scattered between paper, online and too many screen shots with problems I've encountering, so I feel like i'll need to hone in on a better system before mod 1.
 - What are you noticing that you lean into - Googling, or trying to solve a problem in code on your own first?
+It's a combination.
+I try to solve them first, but I will google after getting stuck for too long.
+Sometimes it feels I spend too much time then going down a google rabbit hole trying to find the answer with unproductive struggle.